Shanghai Shenhua F.C.: Zhu Jun era

-In 2007, the owner of inner-city rival of Shanghai United, Zhu Jun and his company The9 Limited bought a majority share of Shanghai Shenhua and began to merge Shanghai United into Shanghai Shenhua.
+In 2007, the owner of inner-city rival Shanghai United, Zhu Jun and his company The9 Limited, bought a majority share of Shanghai Shenhua and began to merge Shanghai United into Shanghai Shenhua.
 His first act was to replace the previously successful existing head coach Wu Jingui with Shanghai United's Osvaldo Giménez.
 The appointment was to prove highly disruptive and Wu Jingui was quickly brought back as the head coach after only a few months, but was sacked on 9 September 2008.
 Jia Xiuquan took over his position on the same day.
-This was followed by the club adding to their backroom staff when on 1 January 2009 Shenhua made Chinese football history by becoming the first Chinese team to hire a foreign CEO and a technical director when on 1 January 2009, the club hired former manager Osvaldo Gimenez as their chief executive officer.
+This was followed by the club adding to their backroom staff when, on 1 January 2009, Shenhua made Chinese football history by becoming the first Chinese team to hire a foreign CEO and a technical director.
+The club hired former manager Osvaldo Gimenez as their chief executive officer.
 One day later, former PSV Eindhoven technical director Stan Valckx joined Shenhua in the same position.